 Let’s wrap this up…

-- Review the reports on 2015’s email campaigns to see what worked well — and what didn’t — to help you build a strategy and set goals for 2016
+- Review the reports on last year’s email campaigns to see what worked well — and what didn’t — to help you build a strategy and set goals for 2016

 - Look for novel ways to segment your subscribers to serve emails that are more personalised, targeted and engaging